 - Use virtual meeting best practices.

 Communication – Communication is essential to the success of a hybrid organization.
-The expectations around OCG-wide communications is as follows:
+The expectations around OCG-wide communications are as follows (Quick Guide to Communication Channel Use and Norms is an additional reference tool):

 - Email is a primary mode of communication in OCG for internal and external needs